dmgoldstein1/google-maps-timeline-viewer/.github/instructions/plan-dockerizedOfflineCachingSystem.prompt.md

 - All code should include Copilot generation comments as per instruction files
 - Multi-architecture Docker builds as required by instruction files
-- Security scanning with Snyk as per `.github/instructions/snyk_rules.instructions.md`
+- Security scanning with Trivy for vulnerability detection
 - No emojis in code per instruction files
 - All container build scripts support both x86 and ARM architectures
 - Comprehensive error handling with detailed logging